wwalterr/pacman/README.md

 # Pacman

-Control your Pac-man against ghosts.
+Control your pac-man against ghosts.

 ## About

-The classic action Pac-man maze game with a new [map](pacman.png).
+The action pac-man maze game with a new [map](pacman.png).

 ## Executables